yeonjoonkim/CP3402/plugins/wpforms-lite/readme.txt

 = Does WPForms include spam protection? =

-Yes, WPForms includes spam proection which is enabled on all forms by default in the form settings.
+Yes, WPForms includes spam protection which is enabled on all forms by default in the form settings.

 Additionally, Google reCAPTCHA is also supported and can be setup at WPForms > Settings > reCAPTCHA.